-How AI-powered Tech Landed Man In Jail With Scant Evidence
+How AI-powered tech landed man in jail with scant evidence

 “IT’S NOT PERFECT”

-Prosecutors also leaned on a surveillance video showing that Williams’ car ran a red light, as did another car that appeared to have its windows up, ruling out the possibility that the shot came from the other car’s passenger window, they said.
+Prosecutors also leaned on a surveillance video viewed by AP showing that Williams’ car ran a red light, as did another car that appeared to have its windows up.
+This detail ruled out the possibility that the shot came from the other car’s passenger window, they said.

 Chicago police did not respond to AP’s request for comment.
 The Cook County State’s Attorney’s Office said in a statement that after careful review prosecutors “concluded that the totality of the evidence was insufficient to meet our burden of proof," but did not answer specific questions about the case.